Table of Contents

 Cons of Outsourcing

-While having a team offshore software development team that offers several benefits, it also has its downsides.
+While building an offshore software development team that offers several benefits, there are its downsides as well.
 Most of these problems are caused by distance or communication.

 1. Lack of Control

-It is the most reported concern, where companies lose the project’s traction.
+It is the most reported concern where companies lose the project's traction.
 This may happen due to the lack of project understanding by the offshore team.
-In the comparison of In-House vs Outsourcing, this particular point will always be in favor of the former.
+In the comparison of In-House development vs Outsourcing, this particular point will always be in favor of the former.

 But you can avoid this issue by documenting all your requirements, creating milestones, and project charter.
 This way, you can keep track of the work.
 In case things go wrong, it will help you to find out the whereabouts of the same quickly.
 Further, offshore development centers provide you with a team that will work directly under your supervision, providing you with 100% visibility of ongoing operations at all times.